 Law Society vice-president's comments on rape case spark outcry; lawyers call for apology

-Mr Chia Boon Teck's LinkedIn post commenting on the case of a former Wah!Banana actor convicted of rape has drawn the ire of some lawyers and AWARE.
+Mr Chia Boon Teck's LinkedIn post commenting on the case of a former Wah!Banana actor convicted of rape have drawn the ire of some lawyers and AWARE.

 SINGAPORE: An office-bearer of the Law Society of Singapore has sparked an online backlash on LinkedIn following a post on the criminal case of a former Wah!Banana actor convicted of sexual assault.